 To ensure the transnational social involvement of the employees and safeguard their right to collective labour wage agreements and organising in unions, the Euro Forum performs the function of the European works council of METRO.
 In addition, METRO collaborates with the international union umbrella organisation UNI Global Union.

 Occupational Health and safety – it’s always safety first

 METRO is aware of the operational safety risks that arise from doing business and that have an impact on our employees, contractors, customers and properties.
 Therefore, METRO aims to ensure a safe and healthy working environment for our employees, contractors and customers and has made safety management a core element of its business operations.
 It must be incorporated into every aspect of our work.
 This allows METRO to continue to develop as a leading, sustainable company while maintaining an awareness of operational safety.
 METRO has built a corporate culture that focuses on safety through operational safety management and occupational health.
 Compliance with international standards for occupational health and safety strengthens the trust of employees, suppliers and customers.
 This helps protect METRO from potential risks and avoid adverse effects on employees, suppliers and customers.
-This commitment has motivated us to develop a new occupational safety and health (OHS) strategy which provides transparency for improvement opportunities and highlights key OHS issues.
-As a first step, we have introduced a new organisational structure at company level to support our OHS activities.
+This is reflected in our occupational safety and health (OHS) strategy which provides transparency for improvement opportunities and highlights key OHS issues.
+Our organisational structure supports us in implementing our occupational safety and health activities.
 This is how we aim to achieve the highest level of safety performance and meet all local and international standards.

 Our objective is to proactively manage identifiable risks and prevent injuries to employees, contractors and customers and damage to equipment.

 With our group-wide Operational Safety Management System (OSMS), we structure the safety environment in accordance with the requirements of ISO 45001 "Occupational Health and Safety Management Systems".